bootdotdev/blog/content/backend/become-backend-developer.md

 You can be a backend programmer in almost any programming language, but here are some of my favorites in descending order:

-* [Go](https://go.dev/) - A modern, simple language that's good for performant, general purpose servers
+* [Go](https://go.dev/) - A modern, simple language that's good for performant, general-purpose servers
 * [Python](https://www.python.org/) - An elegant language good for simple backend apps
-* [JavaScript/Node.js](https://nodejs.org/en/) - Great for webapps, especially if the devs are fullstack
+* [JavaScript/Node.js](https://nodejs.org/en/) - Great for webapps, especially if the devs are full stack
 * [Rust](https://www.rust-lang.org/) - More complex code, but stunningly fast
 * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) - Great for working on Microsoft servers
 * [Java](https://www.java.com/en/) - Tried and true